 Meanwhile, mental health issues on U.S. campuses are soaring.
 Suicide is now the second leading cause of death for people ages 15 to 24.
 Depression is at an all-time high on college campuses as record numbers of students seeking help, according to the Center for Collegiate Mental Health (CCMH).
 In its 2017 report, CCMH found that more than a third of students who seek mental-health counseling on campuses have “seriously considered” suicide.

-At Florida Poly, faculty say they’ll never know if the student’s suicide death could have been prevented by Fox’s continued care.
+At Florida Poly, faculty say they’ll never know if the student’s death from suicide could have been prevented by Fox’s continued care.
 But they worry that several variables—the campus’ geographic isolation in central Florida, its preponderance of white male students who spend a lot of time playing video games alone in their dorm rooms—make them particularly vulnerable to mental-health issues.

 “Florida Poly students need to have a full-time, on-campus wellness counselor again,” writes Fox.
 “They can no longer be the only university students in the nation without easy access to essential services.
 In fact, there should be more wellness counselors; a hotline and crisis services are insufficient.
 I cannot adequately express my sadness at the loss these decisions ultimately led to—known and unknown hardships on countless students and their families.”